Platform Engineering at QCon San Francisco 2026

 Connect with senior developers who understand your challenges.
 Whether brainstorming new ideas, exploring learning paths, or engaging in casual conversations, our social events and learning spaces are designed for all interaction styles, helping you leave with fresh insights, new connections, and actionable ideas.
 See all Social Events See all Peer Sharing activities

-Convince your boss
+Convince your manager

 Need to get approval to attend

-QCon San Francisco 2025?
+QCon San Francisco 2026?

 We’ve made it easier.